ahelmi365/GET-JS-Talk/README.md

 ### 4.2 Excersise on Function Constructor
 ### 4.2.1 Excersise 1
-- Create a Car function constructor that takes three parameters: make, model, and year.
-The function constructor should set these properties on the object created by it.
+- Create a `Car` function constructor that takes three parameters: `make`, `model`, and `year`.
+- The function constructor should set these properties on the object created by it.

-- Add a method to the Car function constructor's prototype object called start().
+- Add a method to the Car function constructor's prototype object called `start()`.
 This method should log a message to the console indicating that the car has started.
+- Add a method to the Car function constructor's prototype object called `stop()`.
+This method should log a message to the console indicating that the car has stopped.

-- Create two Car objects and call their start() method.
+- Create two Car objects and call their `start()` and `stop()` methods.
 - Here's some example code to get you started:

   ```js